rgwood/ScriptCompiler/README.md

 ScriptCompiler watches a directory with C# files for changes.
 Whenever files change, it recompiles them and puts the resulting executable in a known directory.

 This automates much of the remaining hassle involved in using C# for scripting purposes.

+## To-do

+- [ ] Embed Scripts.csproj.
+Write it to scripts directory as needed
+- [ ] Use ~/scripts folder
+- [ ] Easy systemd integration a la https://gist.github.com/rgwood/ede13b8324e4c63855f9b016d8104634
+- [ ] same but for a Windows Service?